DontTrustVerifyOrg/gig-gossip/net/docker/local_runner/README.md

 ```

-Run rest of the services
+Run rest of the services (if needed)

 ```bash
 docker compose up -d